sekika/kaidoku/docs/basichint.md

 | Box 4  | Box 5  | Box 6  |
 | Box 7  | Box 8  | Box 9  |

 and think where 2 can be filled.
-2 in R7R8 eliminates tha possibility of 2 in row 7, and 2 in R8C6 eliminates the possibility of 2 in row 8.
+2 in R7R8 eliminates the possibility of 2 in row 7, and 2 in R8C6 eliminates the possibility of 2 in row 8.
 Therefore the possibility of 2 only remains in R9C3 as in the following table.

 | x | x | x |
 | 1 | 8 | x |